ChalmersGU-data-structure-courses/lab-system/README.md

 We require Python version at least 3.9.

-Unless mentioned otherwise, the working directory is the folder `Lab-grading`.
+Unless mentioned otherwise, the working directory is the folder of this file.

 Install the required packages via this command:
 ```